rajeevram/parse-chat-client/README.md

-# Chattter
+# ChattterBox

-Chatter is a chat app using an [open source Parse](http://parseplatform.org/) backend.
+ChatterBox is a chat app using an [open source Parse](http://parseplatform.org/) backend.

 ## User Stories